spoonapps/docs/getting_started/tour_i_-_hello_world/tour_i.md

 Let's analyze this command:

 ```
-spoon pull			# The pull command adds an image to your Spoonium account.
+spoon pull			# The pull command adds an image to your Spoon account.
 spoonbrew/scratch	# Specify the repository owner, "spoonbrew," and the image name, "scratch."
 ```